Paris officials are confident water quality will improve to let Olympians swim in the Seine

 Torin Koos, a spokesperson for World Aquatics, said they will “revisit the water quality of the Seine” closer to the marathon swimming events, which have their training day on Aug.
 7.

-Associated Press writers Jerome Pugmire, Pat Graham and Paul Newberry in Paris contributed.
+AP Sports Writers Jerome Pugmire, Pat Graham and Paul Newberry contributed to this report.

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games